This guide is designed to introduce to the Hierarchy Snapshot report available in Talis Aspire Reading List (TARL).

 This report can be useful to export and compare with any new nodes you might be considering adding to your hierarchy.
 It can also be useful in helping you understand list coverage across your institution.

-- Identify areas with weak list provision: With appropriate use of the “Has lists?” filter and the ability to sort by list count, it is also useful to help target areas with weak list provision.
+- Identify areas with weak list provision: With appropriate use of the “Linked Lists” filter and the ability to sort by list count, it is also useful to help target areas with weak list provision.

 Code: allows a text search of the node code using the controls “Contains”, “Exact”, “Starts with”, “Ends with”, “Is empty” and “Is not empty”

 Type: allows the report to be filtered by the hierarchy node type e.g. Module